1Do you take nearly full or barely used toiletries?

 7Do you take hairdryers, electric styling products and shavers?

-Yes but again due to health and safety restrictions these must be brand new, in their orignial packaging and pre-fitted with a UK plug.
+Yes, but again due to health and safety restrictions these must be brand new, in their original packaging and pre-fitted with a UK plug.
+If you want to donate a larger electrical item such as a washing machine, please get in touch and we can work to pair you with a community partner or schools partner nearby.

 8Why do you give out products that aren't environmentally friendly, contribute to the plastic problem or aren't cruelty-free?

-While we are environmentally and ecologically aware in our own lives and try to apply ethical and sustainable practices with the charity's resources, we know that these choices are a privilege not everyone can afford to make.
-We are here to make lives easier and receivers of our donations are struggling to survive with their dignity intact.
-Therefore our primary concern is to support them and we appreciate all donations.
-However we do recognise that many everyday essentials from toilet paper packaging, plastic bottles, toothbrushes, deodorant and cotton buds are not environmentally or animal friendly.
+While we work hard to be environmentally and ecologically aware in our own lives and try to apply ethical and sustainable practices with the charity's resources, we know that these choices are a privilege not everyone can afford to make.
+We are here to make lives easier and divert unwanted product from landfill to places where there is need. .
+Therefore, we appreciate all donations.
+However, we do recognise that many everyday essentials from toilet paper packaging, plastic bottles, toothbrushes, deodorant and cotton buds are not environmentally or animal friendly.
 We are looking at ways to mitigate the harm and appreciate suggestions from our supporters.
-Many donations are given to us in plastic bags and rather than dispose of these bags they are resused to distrubute goods to our charity partners.
+Many donations are given to us in plastic bags and rather than dispose of these bags they are reused to distribute goods to our charity partners.
+We are also working with sustainable brands such as Smol, to support the efforts across the UK to reduce our environmental impact and use of plastics.

 9How do you know the need is genuine?